GoodRequest/BackendAssignment-Fitness/README.md

 ## Bonus task 3 - localization

 Create localization service to send message attribute in API responses in correct language.
 Default language is EN, optional is SK.
-User can send all requests with HTTP header `language: 'sk'` or `language: 'en'` to recieve required language localization.
+User can send all requests with HTTP header `language: 'sk'` or `language: 'en'` to receive required language localization.

 example of response for request with `language: 'sk'`